-List of the Top Electric Vehicle Manufacturers in India: When it comes to travel new technologies just keep popping up around the world.
-These alternative technologies in transport are mainly based around electronic vehicles with many companies jumping on the bandwagon to get some traction before the industry gets a radical shift away from traditional fossil fuels.
+List of the Top EV Stocks in India 2021 – Electric Vehicle Manufacturers in India: When it comes to transport, new technologies just keep popping up around the world.
+These alternative technologies in transport are mainly based around electric vehicles with many companies jumping on the bandwagon to get some traction before the industry gets a radical shift away from traditional fossil fuels.

-This change can also be seen as catchup that existing companies are trying to play in the electric vehicle (EV) segment with companies like Tesla and the bars set by them before its too late.
-Today, we take a look at the electric vehicle segment in India and the top manufacturing industries for investors to watch out for in this segment.
+This change can also be seen as catchup that existing companies are trying to play in the electric vehicle (EV) segment with companies like Tesla and the bars set by them before it’s too late.
+Today, we take a look at the electric vehicle segment in India and the best EV stocks in India for investors to watch out for in this segment.

 Mahindra is the pioneer for EV in the Indian space.
 Being the first major EV manufacturer it launched Mahindra Reva, its first EV as early as 2001.
 The Mahindra Reva was India’s first electric car.
 Over the years Mahindra has gone ahead to set up a dedicated R&D center in Bengaluru.